 You can appoint one or more adults to this role.
 To do this you need to complete the Enduring Power of Attorney form.

 The form has specific requirements for completing and witnessing.
 Your chosen attorney must accept this role by signing the form.
-Before completing the form, we recommend reading the ACT government's guide to completing an enduring power of attorney.

 Your attorney can consent to or refuse treatment on your behalf.
 They must act in accordance with any lawful directions contained in the form.
 They must make the decision they believe you would make if you could make your own decision.
 For this reason, it is helpful to talk to them about what is important to you and any preferences you have.